 Rather than charge a fee, some nonprofits have "voluntary" donations.
 They suggest that a user or client help provide services by giving a gift instead of charging a fee.
 It's common, for instance, to see a donation box at the entrance to a museum where admission is otherwise "free."
 That idea can be applied to a variety of nonprofit situations.

 Be careful, however, that you do not coerce or shame anyone into donating.
 It has to be voluntary.
-One way to do this is to post a fee schedule that provides information such as how much your service costs to provide, and an invitation for users to donate an amount of their choosing.
-Some nonprofits even offer ranges to make it easier, such as $25-$50 dollars.
+One way to do this is to post a fee schedule that provides information such as how much your services cost to deliver, and an invitation for users to donate an amount of their choosing.
+Some nonprofits even suggest a specific amount such as $5 or a range such as $25-$50 dollars.

-There is some evidence that people, even when financially challenged, like to donate something rather than to receive just a "handout."
-Whether or not you invite donations will depend greatly on the nature of your organization and the service you provide.
+There is some evidence that people, even when financially challenged, prefer to donate something rather than to receive just a "handout."
+Whether or not you invite donations will depend significantly on the nature of your organization and the service you provide.
 A soup kitchen that provides food to the homeless is not a very appropriate place to ask for donations.

 In any case, consider including earned income as part of your revenue mix.
-Many nonprofits flourish with a combination of charitable donations from the public and earned income.
+Many nonprofits flourish with a combination of charitable donations from the public, grants from foundations or corporations, and earned income.
 Your nonprofit could develop a steady source of revenue to offset the ups and downs of donations and grants.